y2737924daohegua/corber/pages/workflow/hooks.md

 title:  "Hooks"
 ---

-Use ember-cordova hooks for build-time customization, cleanup or warnings.
+Use hooks for build-time customization, cleanup or warnings.

 The implementation details follow [Cordova's hooks](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/index.html#introduction), but fire under different circumstances.
 It is possible to use Cordova hooks in addition to ember-cordova hooks.